PANTHEONtech/StoneWork/examples/getting-started/README.md

 ```

 It shouldn't take too long for StoneWork to initialize and apply the "day0"
-configuration (check after 5 sec).\
+configuration (check after 5 sec).

-First you will notice that `vpp` interface appeared in the host - this is our
+First, you will notice that the `vpp` interface appeared in the host - this is our
-TAP between the host and the VPP:
+TAP between the host and VPP:
 ```
 $ ifconfig vpp
 vpp: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500